move-coop/parsons/CONTRIBUTING.md

 If required dependencies conflict with packages or modules you need for other projects, you can create and use a [virtual environment](https://docs.python.org/3/library/venv.html).

 ```
-python -m venv .venv       # Creates a virtual environment in the .venv folder
+python3 -m venv .venv       # Creates a virtual environment in the .venv folder
 source .venv/bin/activate  # Activate in Unix or MacOS
 .venv/Scripts/activate.bat # Activate in Windows
 ```